Delhi govt conducted plasma therapy on four COVID-19 patients, ‘results encouraging’: Arvind Kejriwal

 Earlier, Max hospital Saket had also used the therapy on two patients.
 While one died, the other has shown rapid improvement.

-The government will now seek permission to use the therapy in the whole of Delhi.
+The government will now seek permission to use the therapy across Delhi.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines